MalayAgr/generative-ai-with-llms-notes/markdown/Week 3/LLM-Powered Applications/Deploying LLM-Powered Applications.md

 The techniques available have a trade-off between accuracy and performance.

+> [!NOTE]
-> **Note**: Not all techniques available for reducing model size in general work well with generative models.
+> Not all techniques available for reducing model size in general work well with generative models.

 #### Distillation